 So, how can you plan your live streaming strategy for China and what should you know before you get started?

 Actually most of the steps listed are big, time consuming and require significant budget allocations, but they’re ones you’ll need to take if you want to have a live streaming presence in China.
 This step also involves lots of smaller steps, like opening accounts on the most influential social media platforms, establishing a presence on China’s biggest ecommerce shopping sites and more.
-To get a taste of what’s involved, there are some resources here, here, here, here or here.
+To get a taste of what’s involved, there are some resources about budget for digital marketing in China, establishing product strategy, and China e-commerce and digital marketing report.
 If you know that China is where your brand needs to be but you haven’t taken the necessary steps yet, get in touch with us to determine your best marketing strategy.

 In the West, public traffic is built on platforms like YouTube, Facebook, Instagram, LinkedIn, Twitter and others that have a great deal of content for anyone who can access the site.
 Private traffic is built through loyalty programs, private Facebook groups, email databases, Patreon, Discord, membership programs, VIP clubs and more.

 In China, public traffic is built on platforms like Weibo, Douyin, Bilibili, Red/Xiaohongshu and other platforms that are accessible to the public.
 Private traffic is usually built through private groups on WeChat.
 The platform itself is semi-closed and private groups allow even more direct access to fans and customers.
 These groups are often used to do customer service and some brands have hundreds of them.
 WIth people put into small clusters, responses to customer questions and complaints can be swift.
 These groups also promote the brand, give loyal customers early product previews and give special discounts.
 This is often done by key opinion consumers, usually brand employees, who moderate the groups.